kilpkonn/msc-thesis/main.typ

 == Term search <term-search>
-Term search is the process of generating #suggestion[terns][terms] that satisfy some type in a given context.
+Term search is the process of generating terms that satisfy some type in a given context.
 In automated theorem proving this is usually known as proof search.
 In Rust, we call it a term search as we don't usually think of programs as proofs.